Mark Moraghan

-Mark Stephen Moraghan (born 27 January 1963) is an English actor and singer.
-He has appeared in many British drama series including Peak Practice, London's Burning and Heartbeat.
-He is most famous for being the narrator for the children's television show Thomas & Friends from the seventeenth to twenty-first seasons, and his roles as Greg Shadwick in Brookside, Ray Wyatt in Dream Team, Owen Davies in Holby City and Adrian Atkins in Coronation Street.
+Mark Stephen Moraghan (MAW(R)-ə-han, born 27 January 1963) is an English actor and singer.
+He has appeared in the British drama series Peak Practice, London's Burning and Heartbeat.
+He was the narrator for the children's television show Thomas & Friends from the seventeenth to twenty-first series, and played the roles of Greg Shadwick in Brookside, Ray Wyatt in Dream Team, Owen Davies in Holby City and Adrian Atkins in Coronation Street.

 Life and career

 Moraghan was born in Toxteth, Liverpool on 27 January 1963.
 He started acting in 1978, when the BBC held auditions in his high school for the TV play Lies, and he was selected.
 On 14 May 1988, Moraghan started his professional acting career playing a ferryman in the comedy Help!, and he subsequently went on to play in many TV series and several films.
 His longest running role was Owen Davies, a Consultant Obstetrician, in Holby City which he played from 2001 until 2005.
 He also appeared in a television commercial for the fabric softener 'Bounce' in 1996 with fellow Liverpudlian Katy Carmichael.
 He was recently a member of the cast of the British independent film Allies (2014).

-Moraghan may be best known for his acting, but he also sings and in 2006 he starred in a musical production of Willy Russell's "Our Day Out" at Liverpool's Royal Court Theatre.
+In 2006 Moraghan starred in a musical production of Willy Russell's "Our Day Out" at Liverpool's Royal Court Theatre.

 He performed as a backing vocalist and percussionist in the Liverpool band Personal Column in the late 1970s.
 In 2006, Moraghan came second in the BBC singing competition Just the Two of Us.
 His singing partner was Atomic Kitten singer Natasha Hamilton with whom he sang classic songs like "Islands in the Stream" and "With You I'm Born Again".
 He has also appeared on Lily Savage's Blankety Blank.

-He will starred and co-directed the made-for-TV film Stepdad.
+He starred and co-directed the made-for-TV film Stepdad.

 In 2008, Moraghan appeared in Celebrity MasterChef, reaching the final alongside Andi Peters and eventual champion Liz McClarnon.

-On 9 April 2009, it was announced that Moraghan was touring the UK in a theatre production of Brian Clemens' play Strictly Murder, alongside Nick Barclay, Katie Funk, David Rumelle and Miriam Miller.
+In 2009 he toured the United Kingdom in a theatre production of Brian Clemens' play Strictly Murder, alongside Nick Barclay, Katie Funk, David Rumelle and Miriam Miller.